dwarvesf/playground/_memo/choosing-the-right-javascript-framework-a-deep-dive-into-react-vs-angular-vs-vue.md

   - web
   - framework
   - frontend
-title: Choosing The Right Javascript Framework A Deep Dive Into React Vs Angular Vs Vue
+title: "Choosing The Right Javascript Framework: A Deep Dive Into React vs Angular vs Vue"
 date: 2023-04-24
-description: null
+description: Selecting the ideal JavaScript framework can be a daunting task, particularly when faced with an abundance of highly resourceful and capable options.
+To make an informed decision that caters to specific project requirements, it's crucial to possess a deep understanding of various critical aspects.
+In this article, we'll shed light on some of these essential points by conducting a comprehensive comparison of Angular, React, and Vue.
-authors: null
+authors:
+- Thanh Pham
 menu: memo
-type: null
+type: engineering
 hide_frontmatter: false
+hide_title: false
 ---

 Selecting the ideal JavaScript framework can be a daunting task, particularly when faced with an abundance of highly resourceful and capable options.
 To make an informed decision that caters to specific project requirements, it's crucial to possess a deep understanding of various critical aspects.
 In this article, we'll shed light on some of these essential points by conducting a comprehensive comparison of Angular, React, and Vue.